-By setting the internal g_bDebugEnabled variable to a nonzero value, various aids to debugging are enabled.
+By setting the internal g_bDebugEnabled variable to a nonzero value, various debugging features are enabled.
 This value isn't written to by the game, so it must be set manually.

 Instead of the normal menu (resource 102), the game loads this alternative one (resource 103) from Solitaire.exe.mui.
 Most of it is self-explanatory, but "Toggle Deck Lock" appears to have no effect.

-Holding Ctrl, Alt, and Shift while clicking on the deck causes only one card to be drawn regardless of the Draw Three options.
+Holding Ctrl + Alt + Shift while clicking on the deck causes only one card to be drawn regardless of the Draw Three options.
 It also enables you to move any card or bunch to any other stack irrespective of card color or number.

 Holding F6 causes the playfield to be rendered in gray with ever grayer boxes replacing the cards.

 Pressing Home causes the display to freeze.
-Nothing else stops so the the time continues in timed games and sound effects still play, but with no visual feedback.
+Nothing else stops, so the time continues in timed games and sound effects still play, but with no visual feedback.
 Pressing End resumes the display.
-The Insert key can be used to toggle this on and off.
+Insert can be used to toggle this on and off.

 Like with debugging, there are two internal variables that control UTF-16 logging either to log.txt in the current directory (g_uiFileMask) or redirected standard output (g_uiConsoleMask).
 Also like debugging, they are not written to by the game so it must be enabled manually.